Zhang-lab/TaRGET-II-Integrative-Analysis/Method/Pseudo_Ctrl_correction/README.md

 RNA-seq and ATAC-seq datasets were normalized and corrected for technical variation and production-center effects using the workflow below.
 In general, data generated within the same production center were initially processed together.

 ### Step 1.
-RLE normalization and removal of unwanted variation
+Within-center normalization and removal of unwanted variation

 RNA-seq gene counts were first normalized using the relative log expression (RLE) method.
 Residual variation across exposure groups was then estimated using `RUVr` from the `RUVSeq` package.